Gagandeep20320/OOPDProject/CODE_DETAILS.md

 SOUMYA :

 MUL  : All three types same as SUB/ADD --- Implemented This.
 Need some more here.
 Will do so----required changes done DIV : All three types same as SUB/ADD  ----Implemented This.
 Need to handle case of zero.
-Will do so
+Done using try catch block
 #################### Exception handling (Using try catch block)###################
-'ld' : [1, "0010", "R"],
+Exception Handling for file and invalid instruction 'ld' : [1, "0010", "R"],
 'str' : [1, "0011", "R"],